jasonrudolph/keyboard/README.md

 ### Markdown Mode

-Perform common Markdown-formatting tasks anywhere that you're editing text (e.g. in a GitHub comment, in your editor, in your email client).
+Perform common Markdown-formatting tasks anywhere that you're editing text (e.g., in a GitHub comment, in your editor, in your email client).

 Use **control** + **m** to turn on Markdown Mode.
 Then, use any shortcut below to perform an action.
 For example, to wrap the selected text in double asterisks, hit **control** + **m**, and then **b**.